Nursing (NURS)

 Corequisites: NURS 320L.

-Application of knowledge necessary for completing a child, adult, and geriatric client health assessment.
-Use of history-taking and physical assessment skills to develop appropriate interventions designed to assist clients with health promotion and lifestyle changes.
-Application of principles of health promotion through the lifespan in a variety of settings.
+Application of knowledge necessary to complete child, adult, and geriatric client health assessments.
+Focus on history taking and physical assessment skills to develop appropriate interventions designed to assist clients with health promotion and lifestyle changes.
+Integration of health promotion principles throughout the life span in various settings will be emphasized.

 Prerequisites: Admission into RN-BSN program or practicing RN with current license and permission of instructor.